Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \bpara{Experiment design} After arriving in the lab, participants were first informed about the general purpose and procedures of the study.
 Following \cite{sattar2020deep}, we explicitly asked participants to consider the data as their own, e.g. their phone gallery.
 The experiment consisted of four blocks with 25 participants each.
 Each block included two tasks: free-viewing and a search task.
 In the former, participants were shown a stimulus (e.g. an image of a credit card) for five seconds and asked to rate its privacy-sensitivity for sharing on a scale from 1 (very private) to 7 (very safe) following \cite{steil2019privaceye}.
 Similarly, for the search task, participants were asked to search for a specific image (by a category, e.g. \textit{document}) in a 2 x 2 image collage, and click the mouse and rate its sensitivity once found, following \cite{sattar2020deep}.
 The same attributes were presented in both tasks, but each task featured different sets of images within those attributes.
 Each task included three practice trials and $50$ recorded trials with randomized order of (non)private stimuli (\SI{50}{\percent}-\SI{50}{\percent} ratio).
 The resulting dataset includes a set of triplets of \{stimulus, gaze patterns (timestamped coordinates), and privacy rating\} for each participant in each task.
 Refer to \cref{apx:eye} for more details on the dataset structure and data collection software.

-\bpara{Compliance with the privacy and ethics guidelines} The data was collected and processed according to the standards and guidelines of the ethical committee of the authors' institution, with participants' consent, remuneration, and pseudo-anonymisation procedures.
+\bpara{Compliance with the privacy and ethics guidelines} The data was collected and processed according to the standards, guidelines, and approval of the ethical committee of the authors' institution, with participants' consent, remuneration, and pseudo-anonymisation procedures.
 In particular, the privacy and ethical guidelines of the Menlo Report \cite{2012-dittrich-mraf} were satisfied.